 This course introduces students to the logic used to develop solutions to common problems in the computer science field.
 These step-by-step detail solutions are called algorithms and serve as the basic methods utilized in most computer problems.
-In the lab component of this course these algorithms are written and tested in C++.
+In the lab component of this course these algorithms are written and tested in a current programming language.
 Topics include number systems, logical operators, one and two-dimensional arrays and methods of sorting arrays, graphs of functions, and string manipulation.

-Prerequisites: CSC 100.
+Prerequisite: CSC 100.
 2 lecture and 2 laboratory hours per week.
 3 credit hours.